bigcommerce/dev-docs/docs/api-docs/tax/tax-rates-zones.md

 ### Update tax zones

 Send a request to the [Update tax zones](/api-reference/store-management/tax-rates-and-zones/tax-zones/update-tax-zones) endpoint to modify a tax zone.
+Specify the `id` of the zone you want to update in the request body.
 The request updates only fields that you specify.

 <!--
 type: tab